BtcLayer/Cosmos/UPGRADING.md

 Gov was spun out into its own `go.mod`.
 To import it use `cosmossdk.io/x/gov`

+Gov v1beta1 proposal handler has been changed to take in a `context.Context` instead of `sdk.Context`.
+This change was made to allow legacy proposals to be compatible with server/v2.
+If you wish to migrate to server/v2, you should update your proposal handler to take in a `context.Context` and use services.
+On the other hand, if you wish to keep using baseapp, simply unwrap the sdk context in your proposal handler.

 #### `x/mint`

 Mint was spun out into its own `go.mod`.
 To import it use `cosmossdk.io/x/mint`